gantree-io/gantree-lib-nodejs/README.md

 ## Configuration

-Gantree-cli requires a configuration file (Gantree configuration) in order to guide creation, provisioning, modification and deletion of instances.
+Gantree requires a configuration file (Gantree configuration) in order to guide creation, provisioning, modification and deletion of instances.

-Using one of the examples below, create a configuration file to represent your desired infrastructure.
+In essence, your Gantree configuration represents your desired infrastructure.

-**note:** All boolean values should be entered as lower-case strings (i.e. "true"/"false").
-This is due to differences in boolean parsing between JSON/JavaScript/Python/Ansible.
-We intend for this to change in a future release of Gantree.
+When creating your own Gantree configuration, it's recommended to create it based on one of the samples provided.

+If your configuration is invalid, Gantree will try it's best to help you identify where misconfiguration has occurred.

 ### Gantree Configuration Documentation